Tanz0rz/haxe-fmod/README.md

 ## Tracking Sound Work With TODOs

-Sound effects usually land after the gameplay they belong to, so leave a marker where one is missing and keep building:
+Sound effects usually land after the gameplay they belong to.
+Leave a marker where one is missing and keep building:

 ```haxe
 FmodManager.Todo("door creak when the vault opens");
 ```

 `haxelib run haxefmod todos` lists every remaining marker with its file and line.
 The call compiles away in release builds.
-Debug builds can play a placeholder blip at each marker, so you hear the gaps while playtesting.
+A build with `-D haxefmod_todo_beep` also plays a short placeholder blip, so you hear the gaps while playtesting.
 Details are in [the docs](https://tanz0rz.com/haxe-fmod/guides/fmod-manager/#sound-todo-markers).

 ## fmod.com Extension

-The [fmod.com extension](https://tanz0rz.com/haxe-fmod/guides/extension/) adds a Haxe tab beside C, C++, C#, and JS on every function of the [FMOD API reference](https://www.fmod.com/docs/2.03/api/core-api.html).
+The [fmod.com extension](https://tanz0rz.com/haxe-fmod/guides/extension/) adds a Haxe tab to every function of the [FMOD API reference](https://www.fmod.com/docs/2.03/api/core-api.html).
+The tab sits beside C, C++, C#, and JS.
 The tab shows the haxefmod method that wraps the function.
 Functions haxefmod does not expose say so and give the reason.
 The [install steps](https://tanz0rz.com/haxe-fmod/guides/extension/#install) cover Chrome, Firefox, and the userscript.

 ![The Haxe tab on fmod.com](https://raw.githubusercontent.com/Tanz0rz/haxe-fmod/master/.github/fmod_extension.png)

 ## Migrating From Previous haxe-fmod Versions?

-See [MIGRATION.md](https://github.com/Tanz0rz/haxe-fmod/blob/master/MIGRATION.md) for the complete mapping.
+See [Migrating](https://tanz0rz.com/haxe-fmod/migration/) for the complete mapping.

 ## License